Project-Counter/cop5/source/03-specifications/02-formats-for-counter-reports.rst

      - 2024-09-05

    * - Article_Version
-     - ALPSP/NISO code indicating the version of the work.
-Possible values are the codes for Accepted Manuscript, Version of Record, Corrected Version of Record, and Enhanced Version of Record.
+     - ALPSP/NISO code indicating the version of the work as defined by `NISO RP-8-2008, Journal Article Versions <https://www.niso.org/publications/niso-rp-8-2008-jav#:~:text=The%20Recommended%20Terms%20and%20Definitions,Version%20of%20Record%20(EVoR)>`_.
      - IR\ |br|\ |lb|
        IR_A1
      - VoR